Kotlin/KEEP/proposals/stdlib/common-atomics.md

 ### Resolution

-We have agreed to implement the second implementation option: Kotlin atomics will be mapped to Java atomics only during code generation, at FIR stage Kotlin and Java atomics are incompatible types for both Kotlin and Java code.
+The second implementation option was selected as the final approach: Kotlin atomics are mapped to Java atomics only during code generation, at FIR stage Kotlin and Java atomics are incompatible types for both Kotlin and Java code.

-For now, we do not address the issue with Kotlin-Java-Kotlin hierarchy and mark Atomics with `@ExperimentalAtomicApi` annotation.
+For now, we did not address the issue with Kotlin-Java-Kotlin hierarchy and marked Atomics with `@ExperimentalAtomicApi` annotation.
-Then we process user’s feedback, and in case this appears to be an actual problem, we can proceed with either introducing `@OptIn` annotation on open Kotlin functions with Kotlin atomics in the signature, or go for one of the possible solutions described above.
+We will process user’s feedback, and in case this appears to be an actual problem, we can proceed with either introducing `@OptIn` annotation on open Kotlin functions with Kotlin atomics in the signature, or go for one of the possible solutions described above.